PetraOleum/GRS/Readme.md

 # GRS waiting list

+This shiny app graphs the length of the NZ GRS waiting lists, and projects them into the future.

-This is a project for another day, but for now here are the OIA requests of interest:
+Here are the OIA requests of interest:

 * [Gender Reassignment Surgery waiting list size and status](https://fyi.org.nz/request/2548-gender-reassignment-surgery-waiting-list-size-and-status) 2015
 * [Transgender GRS Waitlist & Progress](https://fyi.org.nz/request/4305-transgender-grs-waitlist-progress) 2016